 You only need to touch one asset after another in order to scan them all.
 And,

-as with RFID technology, tag can be inside casing or packaging and not in a plain view.
+as with the RFID asset tracking technology, NFC tags can be inside the asset casing or packaging and not in a plain view.

 How Does GPS Asset Tracking System Work?

-In order to implement GPS asset tracking system, you need:
+In order to implement the GPS asset tracking system, you need:

 - A service provider

-A provider who owns a server network that will communicate with GPS tracking devices, process information and display it on the map and via reports.
+A provider who owns a server network that will communicate with the assets GPS tracking devices, process information and display it on the map and via reports.

 - GPS tracking devices